 Gilbert has combined his knowledge of anatomy and an extensive love of music with his passion for yoga to create a more modern, unique, and ever changing approach to yoga.
 Although Gilbert is continuously challenging himself and enhancing his teachings, he offers classes designed for all levels.
 His classes focus on alignment, strong yet basic postures and he adds some classical advanced postures as well.
 Gilbert’s kind and humbling spirit make classes light hearted, fun, and challenging to both the mind and spirit.
 Gilbert found yoga to be energizing both mentally and physically and he has made yoga an essential part of his life.
 When Gilbert is not in the yoga studio he enjoys traveling, art, live music, surfing, snowboarding, hiking, camping, and spending time with friends and family.
 Gilbert says, “Yoga has given me the perfect balance between physical activities and mental rejuvenation, I have better body awareness and it has helped me to become a better surfer, but really yoga has helped grow through all aspects of life.”

 Ashley’s love for yoga started years ago with a desire to start meditating.
 Ashley feels yoga has given her the tools for self-discovery, personal growth, acceptance, & mostly a connection to a more conscious way of living.
-Ashley’s first experience teaching was a kids yoga class, she then new teaching was something she wanted to pursue.
-Soon after enrolling in her first 200 hour teacher training with Noah Mazé, in April 2013, her practice started to evolve.
+Ashley’s completed her 200 hour teacher training under, world renowned Noah Mazé, in April 2013, along with various yoga courses with yogamazè.
 When she’s off the mat; Ashley enjoys connecting with nature, traveling, snuggling with her dogs, gardening, making jewelry, Acro yoga and sharing holistic health and wellness tips.
 She believes we reveal our true selves in our practice and our practice will pour into our everyday life.
 Ashley strives for a therapeutic approach to her classes.
-She loves the use of props, and reminds her students to stay connected with their breath, tune into their bodies, and reconnect with avani (earth).
+She loves the use of props, and reminds her students to stay connected with their breath, tune into their bodies, and reconnect with their heart, true self.

 Lexie Dorren has been practicing yoga on and off for 2 years, but her journey really began in 2012.
 An aspiring singer and songwriter, Lexie surrounded herself with music and books growing up and never participated in anything physical.
 “I was the kid who hid or sat on the field picking grass during P.E.” she says.
 She had wrongfully accepted that she could never get fit and would be forever battling grueling diets in order to stay at a desired weight.
 When she suddenly dove into her yoga practice in May 2012, she was so inspired by the results that she couldn’t stop.
 Lexie decided to participate in the 200-Hour Teacher Training Program at CorePower and continued with Extensions.
 “I want to show people who feel the way I used to that anyone can do it.
 You don’t have to run, play sports, or lift weights to get fit and you don’t have to be flexible, skinny, or vegan to do yoga,” she says, “I’ve never loved myself and my body more than I have since I found yoga.”
 Lexie received her Associate of Arts, but is taking a break from school to pursue her dreams in music and teaching yoga.
 When she’s not teaching or practicing yoga, Lexie is singing with cover bands at local clubs.